 More photos:

-• 1 - A PRACTICAL GUIDE IN TERMS OF SIZE AND FORMAT
+• 1 - A PRACTICAL GUIDE BASED ON ITS SIZE AND FORMAT

-Choosing Karab's means choosing practicality!
-As big as a paperback book, this little guide will easily slip into your bag so you can take it with you wherever you go in Montpellier.
+Choosing Karab’s means choosing convenience!
+About the size of a paperback, this little guide will easily slip into your bag so you can take it with you everywhere you go in the streets of Montpellier.

-Practical in size and format!
-Karab's consists of six chapters to accompany your daily student life: eating, working, getting some fresh air, going out, learning, and drinking (in moderation, let's not forget...).
-The guide is clear and easy to understand, containing photos of different places (handy for newcomers to Montpellier!) with information such as opening hours, prices, locations, and much more...
+Convenient in both size and format!
+Karab’s is divided into six chapters to guide you through your daily student life: eating, studying, getting some fresh air, going out, cultural activities, and drinking (in moderation, let’s not forget…!).
+The guide is clear and easy to understand; it features photos of various locations (handy for newcomers to Montpellier!) along with information such as hours, prices, locations, and much more…

-• 2 - ESSENTIAL FOR DISCOVERING NEW PLACES
+• 2 - A MUST-HAVE FOR EXPLORING NEW PLACES

-Whether you are a local or international student, Le Karab's is a quick and effective way to find good places to go or discover new ones in the city center or around Montpellier!
-From chic restaurants in Montpellier to inexpensive bars, all types of places are listed.
+Whether you’re a local student or an international student, Le Karab’s is a quick and easy way to find great spots or discover new ones, whether in downtown Montpellier or the surrounding area!
+From upscale restaurants in Montpellier to budget-friendly bars, you’ll find all kinds of places listed here.

 • 3 - SUPPORT A STUDENT INITIATIVE

-Whether you're a bargain hunter or just curious, this guide is for you!
+Whether you’re on the lookout for great deals or just curious, this guide is for you!
 The best part?
-Karab's is 100% free and available at the Medicine student union in Montpellier, so go get your copy now!
+Karab’s is 100% free and available at the Medical Student Union in Montpellier, so go grab a copy!

-And because such a wonderful initiative couldn't go unnoticed by the local press, Karab's has already been featured twice!
-Soon to be heard on Radio Campus Montpellier and Fun Radio, this little guide has a bright future ahead of it!
+And since such a wonderful initiative was bound to catch the attention of the local press, Karab’s has already been featured twice!
+Coming soon to Radio Campus Montpellier and Fun Radio, this little guide has a bright future ahead of it!

-Inspired by the Jardin des Plantes and its historic herbarium, discover the Botanica exhibition created by Christelle Boulé for the Boutographie Festival.
-From Saturday, May 7 to Sunday, May 29, enjoy a floral stroll in the heart of the Orangerie.
+Inspired by the Jardin des Plantes and its historic herbarium, discover the “Botanica” exhibition curated by Christelle Boulé for the Boutographie Festival.
+From Saturday, May 7, through Sunday, May 29, enjoy a floral stroll right in the heart of the Orangerie.

-Every year, the Boutographie festival offers a parallel program that creates a circuit through various cultural venues in Montpellier.
-Initially scheduled for 2019 but canceled due to the health crisis, this year the Jardin des Plantes is hosting the Botanica project, a series of 15 paintings paying tribute to its botanical collections.
-To discover the origins of the project and its inspirations, we spoke with artist Christelle Boullé.
+Each year, the Boutographie Festival offers a parallel program that creates a circuit through various cultural venues in Montpellier.
+Originally scheduled for 2019 but canceled due to the health crisis, the Jardin des Plantes is hosting the Botanica project this year—a series of 15 paintings paying tribute to its botanical collections.
+To learn about the project’s origins and its inspirations, we spoke with artist Christelle Boullé.

 What is your background?

 I grew up in Montreal and studied art.
-I then decided to switch to graphic design and obtained a bachelor's degree in 2009.
-After moving to Lausanne, Switzerland, I worked for four years as a graphic designer in an agency.
-Following this experience, I decided to resume my studies and enrolled in a master's degree in photography at the world-renowned ECAN school from 2014 to 2016.
-It was then that I began to work with photography as I do today, in an experimental way, notably through a series I created on perfume.
-It is work done in a laboratory, as with film photography, but here the photos are developed in color.
-I like a photo to be unique, and this technique is a playground for creativity.
+I later decided to switch to graphic design and earned a bachelor’s degree in 2009.
+After moving to Lausanne, Switzerland, I worked for four years as a graphic designer at an agency.
+Following this experience, I decided to resume my studies and enrolled in the Master’s program in photography at ECAN, a world-renowned school, from 2014 to 2016.
+That’s when I began approaching photography the way I do today—experimentally—particularly through a series I created on perfume.
+It involves working in a lab, much like with film photography, but here the photos are developed in color.
+I love that each photo is unique, and this technique is a playground for creativity.

 What about the Botanica project?

 This invitation is a wonderful gift.
-I had been working on representing perfume for two or three years when Boutographies came up with this idea with the Jardin des Plantes in Montpellier.
-So I started researching this place and was immediately inspired.
-It's a great location.
-I watched documentaries and reports to discover the richness of the herbariums, which immediately interested me.
-I wanted to get closer to the material and pay tribute to nature, perfumes, and shapes.
-So I wanted to create a timeless garden, a garden that we could have at home or that could have existed 300 years ago, in order to juggle between the past and the future.
+I had been working for two or three years on the visual representation of perfume when Les Boutographies came up with this idea in collaboration with the Jardin des Plantes in Montpellier.
+So I began researching the site and was immediately inspired.
+It’s a fantastic place.
+I watched documentaries and reports to discover the richness of the herbariums, which immediately caught my interest.
+I wanted to get closer to the material and pay homage to nature, scents, and forms.
+I then wanted to create a timeless garden—a garden we could have at home or one that might have existed 300 years ago—to bridge the past and the future.

-What was your inspiration for the Jardin des Plantes?
+What inspired you when working on the Jardin des Plantes?

-I didn't visit the Jardin des Plantes; I decided to imagine it and let myself be inspired.
-I enlisted the help of friends who had traveled to places like Japan and Canada and photographed plants.
+I didn’t actually go to the Jardin des Plantes; instead, I decided to imagine it and let myself be inspired.
+So I turned to my friends who had traveled to places like Japan or Canada and taken photos of plants.
 My work was based on my research and, above all, on my interpretation of what the garden might be like.

-Begun in 2020, the Botanica photography series is not yet complete, and Christelle Boulé is continuing to work on it.
+Launched in 2020, the Botanica photography series is still ongoing, and Christelle Boulé continues to work on it.

-To discover an explosion of color, visit the orangery throughout the month of May!
+For a burst of color, visit the Orangery throughout the month of May!